• Skip to primary navigation

 • 1 ⅓ cups applesauce (I used strawberry flavoured) (homemade or bought)

-• 1 teaspoons chai seasoning blend spice (you can add any spice you like here)
+• 1 teaspoon chai seasoning blend spice (you can add any spice you like here)

 Add Ins: